Ahead of the curve

-Against a backdrop of market jitters triggered by the war in Ukraine, HDIV is trading on a much wider discount and higher yield than its long-run averages.
+Recent market jitters triggered by the war in Ukraine have left HDIV trading on a much wider discount and higher yield than its long-run averages.
 Markets were already pricing in a number of interest rate rises this year as central bankers look to choke off inflation.
-As we explain in this note, the managers have positioned the trust’s portfolio in anticipation of a swift end to this process.
+As we explain in this note, the managers have positioned the trust’s conservative and quality-focused portfolio in anticipation of a swift end to this process.
 That could help trigger the next phase of outperformance by the trust.

 High income and capital preservation from a diversified fixed income portfolio

 HDIV aims to provide its shareholders with a high level of income and preservation of capital, through the economic cycle.

 It invests in a diversified portfolio of global fixed income and floating rate asset classes.
 The company may use gearing to enhance returns.
 Dividends, which make up the bulk of returns for investors, are paid quarterly.